epsagon/epsagon-node-frameworks/README.md

 ## Koa application

-If you're running Koa.js application on any non Lambda environment, you can still use Epsagon!
-You can accomplish that with the following example:
+If you're running Koa.js application, trace your code with the following example:

 ```node
 const Koa = require('koa');